lwaddle/simple-navbar/README.md

 # Simple Navbar
-This is a basic collapse navbar that can easilly be implemented into an existing page
+This is a basic collapse navbar using a BEM design pattern that can easilly be implemented into an existing page.